Mian Mir

-Baba Sain Mir Mohammed Sahib (c.
-1550 – 22 August 1635), popularly known as Mian Mir or Miyan Mir, was a famous Sindhi Sufi Muslim saint who resided in Lahore, specifically in the town of Dharampura (in present-day Pakistan).
-He was a direct descendant of Caliph Umar ibn al-Khattab.
-He belonged to the Qadiri order of Sufism.
+Mian Mir or Miyan Mir (c.
+1550 – 22 August 1635), was a Sufi Muslim saint who resided in Lahore, in the neighborhood now known as Dharampura.

+He was a direct descendant of Caliph Umar ibn al-Khattab and belonged to the Qadiri order of Sufism.
 He is famous for being a spiritual instructor of Dara Shikoh, the eldest son of Mughal emperor Shah Jahan.
 He is identified as the founder of the Mian Khel branch of the Qadiri order.
 His younger sister Bibi Jamal Khatun was a disciple of his and a notable Sufi saint in her own right.